geog3540/noahwright/README.md

 # noahwright
 GEOG3540/noahwright - Noah Wright

-\n This repository is to store all assignments for GEOG:5540.
+This repository is to store all assignments for GEOG:5540.